BankeUCI/Project_2/GalynaM/README.md

 #### 1. Table Rules

-	- Table Medals:  Medals of interest: Gold and Total medals.
-	Rule applied via AWS services.

-#### 2. Business Rules
 	Rules applied via Python, Pandas.
 	- Each field should contain a single value.
 	Column Name in Coaches and Athletes tables removed, last_name and first_name columns added instead.

 	- Each Table should have unique id column.
 	Integer unique identifier was generated for each table.

 	- All columns in table should be dependent on unique id column.
 	Tables Countries, Discipline, Event were added.

-Values in corresponding columns were changed accordingly.
+#### 2. Business Rules

+	- Medals table should contain only Medals of interest: Gold and Total medals.
+	Rule applied via AWS services.

-	- Values should be capitalized.
+	- Values in tables should be capitalized.
-	Values in Coaches, Athletes were Capitalized.
+	Values in Coaches, Athletes, Teams were Capitalized.

+	- Values for Countries, Disciplines, Events in referring tables should be integers.